Why the Long Head Needs Special Attention

 |---|---|---|

-| Overhead (stretch) | 6–10 sets | Overhead extension, skull crushers, incline overhead |
+| Overhead (stretch) | 6–10 sets | Overhead cable extension, skull crushers, incline overhead, EZ bar incline skull crusher |

-| Arm back (contraction) | 4–6 sets | Incline kickbacks, drag pushdowns |
+| Arm back (contraction) | 4–6 sets | Incline kickbacks, drag pushdowns, single-arm cable kickback |

 | Total | 10–16 sets | Across 2–3 sessions per week |

-If you’re already doing pressing work (bench press, weighted dips) regularly, count roughly half those sets as indirect tricep volume — they’re building the medial and lateral heads primarily, with limited long head contribution.
+If you’re already doing pressing work (bench press, weighted dips) regularly, count roughly half those sets as indirect tricep volume-they’re building the medial and lateral heads primarily, with limited long head contribution.

-Check your total weekly tricep volume
+your total weekly tricep volume

 See how many sets your long head is actually getting — before deciding what to add.